giovanni-iannaccone/eikon/README.md

 cd raccoon
 ```
 >[!TIP]
->Refer to the latest release to have a stable and fully working version of raccoon
+>Refer to the <a href="https://github.com/giovanni-iannaccone/raccoon/releases/latest">latest release</a> to have a stable and fully-working version of raccoon

 ## 💻 Usage
 - Library Integration <br/>